Pokoyokjk/TFG_Gloria/docs/3_api_documentation.rst

    * - Status Code
      - Description
    * - ``403 Forbidden``
-     - Insufficient permissions (e.g., using a Reader or Logger Token).
+     - Insufficient permissions (e.g., using a Auditor or Logger Token).
    * - ``501 Not Implemented``
      - This endpoint is not yet implemented.